garden-io/garden/docs/reference/commands.md

       # Additional detail, specific to the provider.
       detail:

-      # Whether the service was deployed with sync enabled.
-      syncMode:

-      # Whether the service was deployed with local mode enabled.
+      # The mode the action is deployed in.
-      localMode:
+      mode:

       namespaceStatuses:
         - pluginName: